intersystems-community/cache-tort-git/README.md

 30. Select Version Control Class in System Management Portal for desired namespace.
 You should select %SourceControl.Git class.

 ## Setup
-Choose menu "Source Control > Settings"
+In Studio, in any namespce with %SourceControl.Git as a Version Control Class choose menu "Git > Settings"

 10. Enter full path to tortoiseproc.exe
 20. Enter default temp folder (c:\temp usually).
 ATTENTION!
 This folder shouldn't contain anything valuable.
 There will be created subfolders for each Cache namespace.